 Paid Time Off – PTO

-Paid time off Requests or the PTOs are sanctioned leaves that employees can get under the company’s policies.
+Paid time off Requests or PTOs are sanctioned leaves that employees can get under the company’s policies.
 During PTO, workers won’t have a loss of pay.
 The employees can be away for a specific period and will get paid.
-Employees can use PTO for medical, marriage, grief, vacation, and personal reasons and can be availed when needed.
+Employees can use PTO for medical, marriage, grief, vacation, and personal reasons, and can be availed when needed.
 PTO is one of the fundamental benefits offered by a company.
 Having attractive time-off policies is an added advantage for a company in hiring the best talents.

 Vacation time off